won21kr/PDFI.js/README.md

 # PDFI.js
 [!!!
 Live Demo !!!](http://www.ivank.net/veci/pdfi/)  PDFI.js is a robust PDF and PostScript processor with a very simple interface.
 It is used in [Photopea](https://www.Photopea.com) to load and save PS, EPS and PDF files.

 If you want to render a PDF file, use [pdf.js](https://github.com/mozilla/pdf.js).
 For all other PDF-related operations, use PDFI.js.
-The library consists of three important parts
+The library consists of 3 parts:
 * PSI.js - PostScript Interpreter
 * PDFI.js - PDF Interpreter, an extension of PSI.js
 * ToPDF.js - PDF generator, can be used separately (without PSI or PDFI)